exbotanical/ys/README.md

 # Ys

 Ys is a modern, minimal web application framework for the C programming language.
-Ys is designed to help you bootstrap functional APIs with minimal dev effort using a rich feature-set of high-level primitives.
+With Ys, you can bootstrap functional APIs with minimal dev effort using a rich feature-set of high-level utilities.

 [Read the docs](https://exbotanical.github.io/ys)